martinkearn/MartinK-Me/README.md

-# Kearn.me
+# MartinK.me
 A launchpad for everything related to Martin Kearn.
-Published at [Kearn.me](http://kearn.me)
+Published at [MartinK.me](http://MartinK.me)